cyberbebebe/cs2-profit-checker/README.md

    - NON-CS2 items on Buff163 & Youpin - require other endpoints to fetch, will implement later.
    - Steam Community Market transactions - no metadata, currencies hell. (not main priority).
    - Steam "Item(s)-for-Item(s)" trades - no metadata, will take to long to fetch. (*almost unimplementable*).
    - CSMoney Trade - Not tested personally, seems correct.
-However, there is only deals made after 2025 i believe.
+However, csmoney deleted trades made before 2025.
-   - Skinport: Virtual Inventory/Store - no, Sales - not tested personally, check prices, write to me if not correct.
+   - Skinport: Virtual Inventory/Store - no, Sales - not tested personally, please verify, if not correct - DM me.
    - Other marketplaces - too many exist, I don't use every, some have inconvenient history format to fetch.

 3. **Commodity & Trades matching (Profit report & Dashboard)**: